Pruszko/DispersionReticle/README.md

 ## Features
 - shows additional reticle displaying fully focused dispersion of a gun
-- instead of reusing debug server marker, it creates new additional client/server marker
+- works well with "Use server reticle" option from game settings
-- doesn't break "Use server reticle" option from game settings
+- works well in replays

 ## Resource
 - WGmods - in review